{ Adopted on: 1 July 1937 }

 (3) Ireland accepts the generally recognized principles of international law as its rule of conduct in its relations with other States.

-(4.1) The executive power of the State in or in connection with its external relations is in accordance with Article 28 exercised by or on the authority of the Government.
+(4.1) The executive power of the State in or in connection with its external relations is in accordance with Article

 (4.2) For the purpose of the exercise of any executive function of the State in or in connection with its external relations, the Government may to such extent and subject to such conditions, if any, as may be determined by law, avail of or adopt any organ, instrument, or method of procedure used or adopted for the like purpose by the members of any group or league of nations with which the State is or becomes associated for the purpose of international co-operation in matters of common concern.